Uruguayan Americans

+Since Uruguay experienced large waves of European immigration from the 19th century until the mid-20th century, and approximately 93% of the country’s population is of European descent—mainly Spanish, Italian, French and Portuguese—many Uruguayan Americans identify not only with their national heritage, but also with their families’ countries of origin.

 History

 The history of Uruguayan emigration to the United States is very recent.
 Before 1960, Uruguayan living conditions were favorable, with many job opportunities, good education and a good healthcare system.
-The few Uruguayans that left the country migrated to other Latin American countries such as Argentina.
+The few Uruguayans that left the country migrated to other Argento American countries such as Argentina.
 For this reason, Uruguayan emigration to the United States was low during that period.

 After 1960, welfare in the life of Uruguay fell.
 This was due to the emergence of serious economic and political problems after World War II, particularly money crises and unemployment during the decades of the 1960s and 1970s.
 Moreover, Uruguay was ruled by an oppressive military regime for approximately a decade starting in 1973.
 All this led to a major Uruguayan emigration, which included large numbers of well-educated professionals and the young.
 This migration also contributed to a social security crisis, as the population aged and young working people migrated to other countries.
 This grew the burden on the country's financial resources.

 Of the Uruguayan immigrants from 1963 to 1975, most were young; only 14.3 percent of the migrants were over 40 years old.
 The continued unemployment problem of the late 1980s developed yet another impetus for the youth of Uruguay to seek employment and new lives in other countries.
 Some of them went to the United States, but the majority of Uruguayan emigrants continued to migrate to Argentina.